They Say This Was The Worst TV Show Ever. Are They Right?

 'My Mother The Car' title card; Jerry Van Dyke.
 Source: YouTube

-There have been plenty of terrible sitcom ideas in the history of television, but the short-lived series, My Mother The Car, was perhaps the wackiest.
-As the name implies, the show’s main character has a car for a mother…well, it is a bit stranger than that.
-It is actually the reincarnated soul of his dead mother that inhabits the vehicle.
+There have been plenty of terrible sitcom ideas in the history of television, but the short-lived series My Mother The Car, a worst-show-ever candidate, was perhaps the most terrible of all.
+As the name implies, the show’s main character has a car for a mother, sort of.
+Actually, he had a mother for a mother, but she's dead, and her soul lives in the vehicle and speaks to her son through the radios speaker.
 Totally realistic, right?
-This nutty, off-beat sitcom, you may be surprised to hear, was created by the same group of television masterminds who gave us the biggest hits of the 1960s and 1970s…proving that even the best creative minds can have a dud of an idea.
+This questionable premise, you may be surprised to hear, was created by the same group of television masterminds who gave us the biggest hits of the 1960s and 1970s -- proving that even the best creative minds can have a dud of an idea.

 My Mother The Car only aired for one season, but back then, they were long seasons.
 Between September of 1965 and April of 1966, NBC produced thirty episodes.
 While it may seem like a difficult job to keep the plot lines fresh when the title character is a car/mother, the show’s creators were able to keep the unrealistic series going until the end, with somewhat fresh stories each week.
 That’s probably thanks to the co-creators of this television misstep.

 The Sitcom Made Some Comedic Mistakes

 In addition to the ridiculous plotline, the creators of My Mother the Car also often sent confusing and contradicting messages to the viewers by using counterproductive cinematic techniques.
 The show’s producers, for example, chose not to include canned laugh tracks so many viewers were not sure if some of the lines were meant to be jokes or to be taken seriously.
 In some scenes, the dialog is comic but the lighting and cinematography are more dramatic and serious, again leading to a confusing message for the viewers.